Skip to Content

 Is Florida an At-Fault or No-Fault Car Accident State?

 Florida is one of several states that operate under a no-fault insurance system.
-Under this system, all vehicle owners are required to carry Personal Injury Protection (PIP) insurance as part of their auto insurance policies.
-Therefore, if you were involved in a crash in Florida, you must turn to your own insurance policy regardless of who caused the accident.
+Under this system, all vehicle owners must carry Personal Injury Protection (PIP) insurance as part of their auto insurance policies.
+Therefore, if you were involved in a crash in Florida, you must turn to your insurance policy regardless of who caused the accident.

-PIP insurance typically covers medical expenses related to the accident, including doctor's visits, hospitalization, rehabilitation, and prescription medications.
+PIP insurance typically covers medical expenses related to the accident, including doctor’s visits, hospitalization, rehabilitation, and prescription medications.
 It also provides a portion of lost wages (usually 60%) resulting from the accident.
-PIP benefits can extend to the insured person, household family members, and certain passengers, such as those without their own PIP coverage.
+PIP benefits can extend to the insured person, household family members, and sure passengers, such as those without PIP coverage.

 • Significant and permanent loss of an important bodily function